AxisCommunications/media-stream-library-js/player/README.md

 ).
 The main video player will only handle the intended video state (attached to handlers) and format.

-You can either import the `Player` and use it directly (see the example application).
+You can either import the `Player` or `BasicPlayer` and use them directly (see the example applications).
 If you want to build your own customized player, you can look at the latter component and build your own player, using the `Container`, `Layer`, and `PlaybackArea` components.